← Back to research

 CapabilityDescription

-Parallel ExecutionRun 10+ coding agents simultaneously
+Parallel ExecutionRun dozens of coding agents simultaneously

 Worktree IsolationEach task gets its own branch and working directory